Sokalledcoder/CryptoAgentV2.01/memory-bank/progress.md

 ## 2. What's Left to Build / In Progress (Next Steps)

-*   **Phase 1 - Manual End-to-End Test (CRITICAL NEXT STEP):**
+*   **Phase 1 - Manual End-to-End Test (CRITICAL NEXT STEP - System Ready):**
+    *   With the Node.js runtime LLM adapter now configured, the system is ready for a full E2E test.
     *   Start all three servers (FastAPI backend at `http://localhost:8000`, Next.js runtime at `http://localhost:3000`, Vite frontend at `http://localhost:5173`).
     *   Manually open `http://localhost:5173` in a browser.
     *   Attempt to send a message (e.g., "Hello") using the `<CopilotChat />` UI.
     *   **Verify:**
-        *   The message appears in the UI.
-        *   Network requests flow correctly: Frontend (`:5173`) -> Node.js Runtime (`:3000/api/copilotkit`) -> FastAPI Backend (`:8000/copilotkit`).
-Check browser dev tools (Network tab) and server logs for all three services.
+        *   POST requests to `/copilotkit/info` from Node.js runtime to FastAPI backend occur.
+        *   When a message is sent from the UI, the Node.js runtime does not call `EmptyAdapter.process()` (it should now use `geminiAdapter` or directly invoke the remote action).
-        *   The ADK agent in the FastAPI backend processes the request (check FastAPI logs for `OrchestratorAgent` activity).
+        *   The FastAPI backend receives a `tool_calls` (or similar SDK-formatted) request to execute `runCryptoTaOrchestrator`.
-        *   A response is streamed back from FastAPI -> Node.js Runtime -> Frontend and displayed in the UI.
+        *   The `adk_orchestrator_action_handler` in FastAPI is invoked and streams its response.
+        *   The Next.js runtime correctly processes this stream and the `this.callback is not a function` error (if previously occurring due to `EmptyAdapter`) is resolved.
+        *   The React frontend displays the streamed response.
-    *   Troubleshoot any issues, particularly with the frontend component's send functionality or response rendering.
+    *   Troubleshoot any issues.
 Consult the "Frontend sanity checklist" from the user's run-book if issues arise.
 *   **Phase 1 - Further Agent Development:** (Post successful E2E Test)
     *   Begin development of the 12 specialized ADK Task Agents based on user-provided prompts.
     *   Integrate these into the `OrchestratorAgent` (likely via `AgentTool`).